Xnuvers007/expert-winner/README.md

 # expert-winner

-Baca dulu setiap folder di github menggunakan perintah cat (cat <nama file>) First read each folder on github using the cat command (cat <filename>)
+Baca dulu setiap folder di github menggunakan perintah cat (cat "Nama File")

+First read each folder on github using the cat command (cat "filename")

 for termux Android, the tools for termux is ddos, myipaddress, instagram